 Then, ask the team to come together and acknowledge their individual thinking styles and how each contributes to the success of the team.
 This sounds straightforward, but the truth is that people are… well, human.

 Validate the way they think

-Holistic thinkers may think they’re being encouraging when they tell specific thinkers to “be more creative” or “think outside the box,” but it’s actually invalidating their teammate’s way of thinking.
-It sends the message that their contributions to the team–the very way they think–is inferior.
+Macro thinkers may feel they’re being encouraging when they tell micro thinkers to “be more creative” or “think outside the box,” but it’s actually invalidating their teammate’s way of thinking.
+It sends the message that their contributions to the team – the very way they think – is inferior.

 Similarly, you can expect a certain amount of pushback from macro thinkers when it comes to following processes step-by-step.
-It’s tempting for a micro thinker to view this behavior as lazy or showing a lack of commitment, but that’s a subjective view within their own perspective.
-Help the micro thinkers on your team reframe the way they see their macro counterparts.
+It’s tempting for a micro thinker to view this behavior as lazy or showing a lack of commitment, but that’s an equally invalidating perspective.
+Instead, micro thinkers need to reframe the way they see their macro counterparts in order to recognize their unique contributions.
 And remind your macro thinkers to show gratitude and appreciation for the sometimes tedious work micro thinkers do keeping everyone on schedule, on budget, and on track.

 The key here is validation.
 Once your team recognizes the benefit your combined macro/micro thinking brings to your company, the next step is to create a culture that rewards the contributions of both.
-You may need to be champion of culture at first, but there a lot of tools available that make recognition and gratitude easy and fun.
+You may need to champion this new culture at first, but there are a lot of tools available that make recognition and gratitude easy and fun.

 At Big Sea, we’re experts at both strategy and execution.
 We take the long view by sculpting brand identities and shaping longterm digital strategy.
 But we never lose sight of the details when we’re crafting keyword-targeted content and responsive, user-friendly websites.

 Contact us today to find out how our macro and micro thinkers can boost your company’s strengths and accelerate your growth.